CharlieDigital/runjs/.github/instructions/general-coding.instructions.md

 - In .cs files, do not use `this` and prefer to use `_` prefix for private fields

 ## Coding Style
-- Prefer modern .NET conventions like primary constructors, inline arrays, var, record types, etc.
+- Prefer modern .NET conventions like primary constructors, collection initializers, var, record types, etc.
 - Always use braces { } for control structures (if, for, while, etc.); do not leave them out even for single line statements
 - When writing tests, use test function names like `MethodName_StateUnderTest_ExpectedBehavior` to clearly describe the test's purpose

 ## Commenting
-- Add comments to explain logical decision
+- Add comments to explain logical decisions
 - Document all function inputs
 - Be descriptive with function comments
 - When mentioning types, class names, etc in comments, use markdown backticks like `this` or `MyClass`